 Camp Kuzuma is a beautiful boutique eco-lodge in Botswana that borders Chobe National Park and Hwange National Park in the Chobe region of Botswana.
 This boutique lodge is nestled in the pristine Kazuma Forest Reserve.
 The lodge lies a 2-hour drive from Victoria Falls, a 1.5-hour drive from Nantwich, Hwange, and only a 1-hour drive from Kasane.

 Camp Kuzuma is found in an exceptional safari area made up of vast open plains and a forest reserve that forms part of a busy wildlife corridor.
 It comprises of seven well-appointed tents that are incredibly spacious, boasting deep Victorian baths and king-size beds draped in mosquito nets.
-With a true commitment to eco-tourism, the camp is completely off the grid yet offers all the comforts guests may desire on their Botswanan Safari Experience.
+With a true commitment to eco-tourism, the camp is completely off the grid yet offers all the comforts guests may desire in their Botswanan Safari Experience.
 Camp Kuzuma has the unique advantage of being a base for hot-air balloon safaris.

 The gentle hum and the rhythmic beat of African drums, rousing guests for another day of breathtaking wildlife experiences in the wilds of Botswana, announce every new day at Camp Kuzuma.
 The area is splendidly full of wildlife but impressively empty of people besides camp guests and staff, making it a true getaway!